kylethieringer/dataProcessing/README.md

          -- daq.h5
          -- metadata.yaml
 ```
+---
 ## **Tracking**

+### inference
 Example models can be found [**in this drive folder**](https://drive.google.com/drive/folders/1V2s6oDy6fzXHGe56tMkZHHlmRIgHG_6g?usp=sharing)
+- make sure to update your model paths in the [tracking.sh](/tracking/tracking.sh) file

 On the cluster:
 ```
 $ cd /dataserver/user/dataProcessing/tracking
 $ bash tracking.sh /path/to/dataDirectory/
 ```
-This will run inference on videos then create 2 files:
+This will run inference on videos then create this file:
 - *000000.mp4.inference.slp*

-- *000000.mp4.inference.cleaned.slp*
+### proofread
 The next steps would be to proofread the data and save the files as:
-- *000000.mp4.inference.cleaned.proofread.slp*
+- *000000.mp4.inference.proofread.slp*

+### export
-Once tracks have been proofread, you can export them as an h5 file
+Once tracks have been proofread, you can export them as a h5 file called:
+- *000000.mp4.inference.proofread.tracking.h5*

 Back on the cluster:
 ```